SDcmd/Mynote/README.md

 [0] MongoDB Connected Successfully
 [0] Server started on PORT: 5001
 ```
 19. Copy the link "http://localhost:5173/" and paste it in a browser.
+20. Click Enter to start the application.